mariemv/az-bicep-hackaton/DAY1/full-script.md

 Maybe here we can go through the VS code integration and Ryan could show how you can do this ?
 It would fit well after the first option of decompiling to create bicep templates easily

+## Part 1 Q&R
+- **ASK RYAN** we never use modules, why ?
+- Maybe mention the known limitations here
+- Maybe Ryan can talk about some Bicep refactoring he did, why and how it turned out
+-

+# Part 2 - CI/CD Pipeline

+# Intro

+Now using scattered templates is fun but we have a lot more in store for you - dont close out of VS Code just yet.
+We want to take a look now at how we can use biceps for infrastructure as code in an Azure Devops pipeline for continuous development and integration.

+## Set up

+- Create new repo in devops
+- Clone/import the starter repo
+- Using the agent pool we set up, run a basic job to test the connection

+## Bicep

+- Basic structure used
+- Why Bicep can be useful (Ryan reduced code by X for a client)

+## Resource Groups

+- How we are creating multiple Resource Groups (for/loops) in CI/CD Pipeline
+- How we can do the same thing natively in Bicep.
+We won't be doing much of this because we are using loops in CI/CD, but we want them to know it's there.
+- Why do we have a azure cli Resource Group Check in bash in our tasks:  because without checking, the Resource Groups will take up to 45 seconds EACH to deploy as ARM will natively check against what we are trying to deploy using Bicep.
+If you have a ton of Resources to Deploy that don't change a lot, this will consume a stupid amount of time.
+- The following resource groups are created : {ADD RGs}

+## Keyvault

+- Firewall rules strings/object

+- Purging kv : if you are redeploying environments a lot, say as in a Development or Test Subscription, you want to automate the creation of finding deleted key vaults and purging them.
+However, if you are working in Stage and Production, you probably DO NOT want to automatically purge key vaults in case someone accidentally deleted a key vault that should have been left in place. + eventually add script to purge kv via automation to repo

+## Storage Accounts

+- **ASK RYAN** are we actually going to use them ?
+Maybe add locks to the template ?